holser/openstack-summit-paris-2014/markdown/14-Challenges.md

 HA tests:

-As we already have a well working testing framework for highly available deployment and we are really close to provide ability for community FUEL ISO to deploy vanilla openstack from particular commits, we are going to add HA tests gating to indicate whether each particular commit is not affecting HA.
+As we already have a well working testing framework for highly available deployment and we are really close to provide ability for community FUEL ISO to deploy vanilla openstack from particular commits, we are going to add HA tests gating to OpenStack jenkins to indicate whether each particular commit is not affecting HA.